RennoldsDev/azure-audit/README.md

 	1. AZURE_CLIENT_ID
 	2. AZURE_TENANT_ID
 	3. AZURE_CLIENT_SECRET

+5. Create a 'groups.py' file in the root directory.
+This file should be a dictionary (named group_list) with the key being the azure group ID and the value being the desired display name in the csv.

+	Example:

+	group_list={

+	'alk3ng-3346lkjd-2lkjsdf': 'MyGroup'

+	}

-5. Run main.py - multiple csv files will be placed in the project root directory
+6. Run main.py - multiple csv files will be placed in the project root directory

 #### Current TODOs